Aikawa, Kanagawa: Climate

-Aikawa has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Aikawa has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Aikawa is 13.5 °C. The average annual rainfall is 1906 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.5 °C, and lowest in January, at around 2.3 °C.

 Demographics

-Per Japanese census data, the population of Aikawa has grown relatively steadily until around the year 2000 and is now slightly declining.
+Per Japanese census data, the population of Aikawa grew rapidly during the late 20th century and has plateaued in the 21st.

 History

 During the Sengoku period, the Battle of Mimasetoge between the forces of Takeda Shingen and the later Hōjō clan occurred on what is now Aikawa Town.
 During the Edo period, the area was tenryō territory under direct control of the Tokugawa shogunate.
 After the Meiji Restoration, Aikawa village was founded on April 4, 1889 with the establishment of the modern municipalities system.
 It was elevated to town status on April 1, 1940.
 The Imperial Japanese Army established the Sagami Airfield in Aikawa, which was also adjacent to military factories in Sagamihara, an officer's training school in Zama, and numerous Army and Imperial Japanese Navy facilities in Atsugi and Yokohama.
 On January 15, 1955, Aikawa merged with neighboring Takamine Village and on September 30, 1956, with neighboring Nakatsu Village.
 In 1966, an industrial park was built on the site of the former airfield and military facilities.